 Many gardeners see renting as a barrier to maximising productive gardening in their rental space.
 However, you can easily generate abundance of home-grown food in a rental property.
-We spent years hopping from one rental property to the next, prior to our move to our forever home in Kyneton.
-We took our garden with us wherever we went.
+I spent years hopping from one rental property to the next, prior to our move to our forever home in Kyneton.
+I took my garden with me wherever I went.
 Here’s my tips for getting the most productivity from your rental garden.
 Make sure you check out the bonus video at the end of the article, with plenty of extra tips for tenants wanting to make the most out of rental gardens.

 A great relationship with your landlord is the key to success.
 Consider discussing your plans with the landlord before committing to renting the property.
 We have found that some landlords are very flexible in their approach and are keen to see their property put to good use.